Bedřich Fritta: Life

-Fritta was born to a Jewish family in Višňová as Fritz Taussig.
+Fritta was born Fritz Taussig on 19 September 1906 to a Jewish family in Višňová.
 After his father's death he moved to Prague with his mother in 1928.
 In the late 1920s, he lived in Paris for two years working as a caricaturist.
 When he returned to Prague, he worked as a technical artist for architect Emil Weisz and later as an illustrator for Ladislav Radoměrský's advertisement agency.

 In the 1930s, he devoted himself to political caricature for the satirical magazine Simplicus.
 The magazine was an heir to the German magazine Simplicissimus after its Jewish editor Thomas Theodor Heine left Nazi Germany and went to Czechoslovakia.
 Taussig published under pseudonym "Fritta" – created from the first letters of his name and surname.
 From 1934 to 1935, he again lived in Paris.
 After his return, he had his name legally changed to Bedřich Fritta in 1936.
 In the same year, he married his wife Johanna Fantlová.
 They lived in Karlín where Fritta worked as a graphic artist and as an art teacher.
 Their son Tomáš was born in 1941.